 - Built in fraud protection

-Instant EFT is PayFast’s patented method of completing online purchases by making an internet banking transfer and unlike traditional EFT payments it gets instantly verified.
-There is no two day wait*, you don’t need to send in proof of payment** and it can be used with South Africa’s four biggest banks: ABSA, FNB, Nedbank and Standard Bank.
+Instant EFT is PayFast’s patented method of completing online purchases by making an internet banking transfer, and unlike traditional EFT payments it gets instantly verified.
+There is no two day wait*, you don’t need to send in proof of payment** and it can be used with a variety of South African banks.

 - Clears immediately; no two day wait*